 We’ve traveled a lot with our three kids as our family is in Scotland and we live in California.
 After a lot of trial and error (and some horrible flights), we finally know how to survive a long flight with toddlers.

 Today I am sharing all of my tips for flying with toddlers with you!

-Packing for Your Older Toddlers
+Packing for a Long Airline Flight with Older Toddlers

 If you have older toddlers (2.5 and up), they can carry their own little backpacks!

 I pack their bags with new activities that I know they’ll love and some favorite snacks too.
 They are only allowed to open them once we’re on the plane.
 They LOVE unpacking their bags and seeing what I’ve put in.

 You need to consider your total travel time when prepping your bags as that determines how many activities you will need.
 Here’s what I packed for my 2 and 4 year olds on a recent 8 hour trip:

 - Mess free coloring book (we love Melissa and Doug and Imagine Ink)